Our2020View/Our2020View.github.io/seelevel.md

 <a href = "https://www.garnetinstruments.com/wp-content/uploads/2022/11/SeeLeveL-Sender-Manual-AR-ES2-24-Nov-2022.pdf " target="_blank">Garnet 709 Sender Installatin Guide </a>

-Here is a link to the display installation manual for the 709 series:
+Here is a link to the display installation guide for the 709 series:

 <a href = "https://www.garnetinstruments.com/wp-content/uploads/2022/10/SeeLeveL-709-Series-Display-Manual_v1.0.pdf " target="_blank">Garnet 709 Installation Manual </a>